-By learning to identify and analyze details, as well as recognize and interpret larger patterns, students who major or minor in English and/or minor in Writing prepare themselves for careers in law, media, marketing, advocacy, social services, diplomacy, human resources, professional writing, fundraising, health services and global communications.
-Students also can prepare for the traditional fields of secondary and higher education.
+By learning to identify and analyze details, as well as recognize and interpret larger patterns, students who major or minor in English and/or minor in Writing prepare themselves for careers in law, media,

 The major requires students to take 36 semester hours of English (12 courses), nine hours - three classes - of which are General Education Requirements.
 Students are encouraged to augment their English classes with outside studies in language, history, the fine arts and philosophy.